Airport Hangar Types

 Description

 Large open structures housing multiple aircraft from different owners under one roof.
 Individual spaces may be marked on the floor but aren’t physically divided by walls or partitions.
+You’re essentially sharing a big barn with other pilots.

 Best For

-• Lowest-cost enclosed storage option available
+• Lowest-cost enclosed storage option available—hard to beat on pure economics

-• Pilots with flexible schedules allowing coordination with neighbors
+• Pilots with flexible schedules allowing coordination with neighbors when moving aircraft

-• Interim solution while waiting for private hangar availability
+• Interim solution while waiting for private hangar availability to open up

 Typical Cost

-$200-600 per month, significantly less than private options
+$200-600 per month, significantly less than private options—the budget champion

 Shade Hangars